reesscot/dev-utilities/README.md

-# feature-qa-ready
+# WVUS Dev Utilities
-A simple NPM command line interface for preparing a branch for QA testing in a Pantheon Multidev Environment.
+A simple NPM command line interface for performing various dev tasks.

 ## What does it do?
-* Moves ticket to QA on JIRA
-* Creates Pantheon multidev (optional)
+* Setup new feature branch and Pantheon Multidev
+* Prepares branch for Code Review (coming soon)
-* Adds custom QA Testing Plan on JIRA ticket
+* Prepares for QA Testing (coming soon)
-* Adds 'ready to test' comment on JIRA ticket
-* Adds Code review by: (added as comment to JIRA)
+* Prepares branch for integration (coming soon)

 ## Requirements